 Since you’re installing and maintaining the system yourself through your own network, there are no additional fees to pay security companies per month nor per year.
 Managing to install everything correctly will take some technological literacy, but most brands promote their products as ‘plug and play’.

-Reviews are generally positive, and you should do some of your own research to find the system that is right for you and your property.
+Reviews are generally positive, but you should do some of your own research to find the system that is right for you and your property.